 California's correctable violation tickets allow you to fix the problem and either pay for the violation or prove you corrected the issue, depending on the directions given on your ticket.
 In the event you need to prove you fixed something, simply find a police officer, court clerk, or DMV agent and ask him or her to sign the part of your ticket labeled Certificate of Correction.
-Once you have the necessary signature, you need to go to court and have them dismiss the case.
-Dismissal fees apply.
+Once you have the necessary signature, you need to go to court and have the mask the violation.
+Masking fees apply.

-8. How many points accumulate before my license is suspended?
+8. How many DMV points accumulate before my license is suspended?

 Licenses are subject to suspension when four points are added in a one-year period, six points are added in a two-year period, or eight points are accumulated in a three-year-period.